atom/scandal/README.md

   console.log('Done Searching', result)
 ```

-Results are in the following format:
+Results from line 10 (1 based) are in the following format.

 ```json
 {